Two students stood together working on a robot

 Course overview

 Innovations in robotics are rapidly altering the way we interact in the world.
-On this Robotics BSc course, you’ll gain the skills and experiences to influence the future of the industry.
+On this Robotics BSc degree, you’ll gain the skills and experiences to influence the future of the industry.
 From developing control systems for a new generation of sustainable power production to devising animatronic systems for prosthetics, you’ll harness creativity and cutting-edge technologies to create robotic solutions for real-world challenges.
 Through collaborative projects, you’ll build a specialist knowledge of cybernetics, machine learning, artificial intelligence and human-robot interactions, as well as developing prototyping and fabrication skills.

 Why study this course at Falmouth?